sciantix/sciantix-official/utilities/BasicGuide.md

 # Basic guide

+We hope this guide helps simplify the process of committing new code and building SCIANTIX, while also ensuring consistency in the source code through our syntax guidelines.
+If you encounter any issues or have suggestions, please feel free to contact the developers.

 ## Instructions for committing new code through a pull request

 Follow these steps to commit new code to the SCIANTIX repository: